 Mar.
 1974 - Aug.
 1974

 As an alternative, for the budget-minded restorer, we also manufacture GM and Chrysler "replacement" spark plug wire sets.
 These are a cost-saving alternative to our factory-original "reproduction" sets.
-Our replacement sets have an original look, and fit better on your classic or muscle car than the wires available from an auto part’s store.
+Our USA-made replacement sets have an original look, and fit better on your classic or muscle car than the wires available from an auto part’s store.
 Replacement sets are not available for all vehicles.

 The differences between a reproduction and replacement set are as follows.
 A replacement set has:

 - Wire Conductor: same wire type (carbon-core) as original.